Group Volunteer Opportunities

 Group volunteers at Rebuild come in all types and sizes.
 We’ve welcomed church groups, community groups, groups of friends, and businesses both small and large.
 Group volunteers don’t need to have any special training, just the ability to lift some lumber and work outside!

 We call our group volunteer days “build days” because you’ll be doing just that—getting your hands dirty while working on a home improvement project for a neighbor.
-Build days are popular for all types of groups because they’re equally fun and rewarding.
 At the end of the day, you’ll see the fruits of your labor: a finished project that fills a need immediately.
-You’ll get to witness firsthand the impact you’re having on a homeowner’s life.
+You’ll witness firsthand the impact you’re having on a homeowner’s life.

 Additional Details & Requirements

 Explore the group requirements, process, and additional information to learn more about our group volunteer opportunities during the COVID-19 pandemic.
-When you’re ready, complete a volunteer application to set up your group’s very own Build Day!
+When you’re ready, reach out to our team to discuss opportunities to serve your neighbor!

 Group Size, Age, and Skill Requirements

-An ideal group size is 8-12 people.
-If you’ve got more, we’ll typically split into two groups.
+An ideal group size is 8-9 individuals.
+If you’ve got more, we’ll split the build into two groups.
 This allows each person to stay busy and engaged all day.

 All ages are welcome on-site, as long as the team arranges for appropriate adult supervision.
 We really mean it when we say that our group volunteers don’t need to have any previous building experience!
 We’ll work with you to find a project that meets your group’s skill level.
 We’ll also provide the materials, tools, safety equipment, and a trained Site Leader to lead your project.